 Intrinsik study reports findings across the literature “inconsistent”

-The study (see summary) reviewed 62 epidemiological studies on health effects associated with occupational exposure to aluminum published between 1985-2016.
+The study (see plain language summary and full report) reviewed 62 epidemiological studies on health effects associated with occupational exposure to aluminum published between 1985-2016.
 Of these, only three specifically looked at McIntyre Powder, two of which found no increased risk of Alzheimer’s disease.
 While the third did show a positive association between McIntyre Powder exposure and decreased performance on cognitive tests of nervous system performance, there were no increases in diagnosed neurological diseases.
 The study also included a statistical analysis of findings from studies of aluminum exposure in other industries, although the authors noted that accumulated aluminum exposure may have been higher for workers exposed to McIntyre Powder than those in other occupations.

 Overall, the study showed that the question of health risks from aluminum exposure in the workplace is complex, with findings across the existing literature inconsistent and results from analyses difficult to interpret because workplace settings and research methods (including the collection of exposure data) varied across studies.
 The authors conclude that while findings cannot conclusively state whether or not there is a causal relationship between exposure to aluminum in the workplace and increased risks of adverse chronic health effects, the scientific evidence considered in total has not supported a link.